 Watch my video on this here.
 Kenya was part of British-East-Africa uptil 1962.
-The Ahmadiyya movement got access to all of British-East-Africa since 1934.
+The Ahmadiyya movement got access to all of British-East-Africa since 1934, however, as early as 1919, we find an Ahmadiyya association and a few Ahmadi’s working in the area (See ROR of Aug-Sep-1919).
 Sheikh Mubarak Ahmad was a pioneering missionary to East Africa, as well as South Africa.
 In 1934, he landed in Mombasa, Kenya (it was British-Kenya at the time)(See Fisher).
 He served as the missionary in-charge until 1962, he was recalled to Rabwah, which was not Qadian.
 He picked Tabora, (modern day Tanzania) for his headquarters, he started a press and school, both seem to have shut down by the 1950’s.
 In 1962, Kenya got its independence from the British and began to be independent (in terms of Ahmadiyya management) from the 2 other East African nations that were created, i.e., Uganda and Tanzania.

 In 2020, a Pakistani, Tariq Mahmood Sahib is the Amir and Missionary-in-Charge Kenya.